Jerell/jerell.github.io/content/work history/Pace CCS.md

 ## Software engineer

 Development of internal tools for [Pace](https://paceccs.com) and engineering software products for clients.
+### Piper
+#nextjs #webgpu #wasm #rust
+A WebGPU based tool for thermodynamic analysis and steady state pipeline simulation.
+Used compute shaders to map the entire space of input conditions for fluid entering a pipeline network to a set of outputs, aiming to identify the feasible region for the system.

 ### Digital Twin
 #typescript #julia #nextjs #docker #csharp